gleckler1/obs4MIPs_transition/README.md

-# WGCM Infrastructure Panel Website
+# obs4MIPs

-This repository contains pages relating to the infrastructure supporting CMIP.
+This repository contains pages relating to obs4MIPs.
 All jekyll related information is contained in the docs folder which is pointed at by github pages.